 Maya Oberstein was diagnosed with osteosarcoma of the distal femur in 2012, at age 9.
 After she completed chemotherapy, Maya’s treatment options were an above-knee amputation, limb salvage with an internal prosthesis or a more unconventional approach: rotationplasty.

-Carol Morris, chief of Johns Hopkins’ Division of Orthopaedic Oncology, is one of a select group of surgeons in the United States who perform this alternative reconstructive procedure.
+Carol Morris, former chief of Johns Hopkins’ Division of Orthopaedic Oncology, is one of a select group of surgeons in the United States who perform this alternative reconstructive procedure.
 Morris counseled Maya and her family on the available options.
 “She was the first doctor who asked me how I was feeling,” says Maya, “how I was doing.”

 Developed in 1930 to treat femoral deficiency in a patient with tuberculosis, rotationplasty today may be indicated for lower-extremity bone sarcoma.
 The procedure involves resecting the knee while retaining the femoral artery and sciatic nerve.
 The distal segment is rotated 180 degrees and reattached to the proximal segment, converting the reversed ankle joint into a functional knee joint.
 The foot acts as a tibia, fitting into a modified transtibial prosthesis.

 Rotationplasty presents unique challenges that Morris considers when preparing for the procedure.
 In younger patients, she says, “you have to calculate how much growth they have left in the foot and in the ankle of that side so when they’re done growing, the heel matches the level of the knee on the other side.
 Cosmetically, if you’re sitting, it’s nice if the knees are even.”